lorena-sarkezi/CateringApp_Public/README.md

 ![Imgur](https://i.imgur.com/t05rNGb.png)

-Users canbbe assigned to Caterings.
+Users can be assigned to Caterings.
 Every Catering has an event date, food items to be served, a delivery vehicle to be used.
 Every Catering can also be printed as a PDF.

 ![Imgur](https://i.imgur.com/nbwEfvx.png)